-Accreditation Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Undersea and Hyperbaric Medical Society and the Aerospace Medical Association.
+Accreditation Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Undersea and Hyperbaric Medical Society and the Aerospace Medical Association.
 The Undersea and Hyperbaric Medical Society is accredited by the ACCME to provide continuing medical education for physicians.

-Designation Statement: The Undersea and Hyperbaric Medical Society designation Statement.

-Designation Statement: The Undersea and Hyperbaric Medical Society designates this Live Activity for a maximum of 22.5 AMA PRA Category 1 Credit(s).
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Designation Statement: The Undersea and Hyperbaric Medical Society designation of the Undersea nates this Live Activity] for a maximum of 22.5 AMA PRA Category 1 Credit(s)TM Physicians should claim only the credit commensurate with the extent of their participation in the activity.